-Missouri House primary winner criticized for bigoted remarks
+Missouri Republicans slam House GOP primary winner: ‘Vile’

 LIBERTY, Mo.
-(AP) — The winner of a GOP primary for a northwest Missouri House seat announced on a radio show that “Hitler was right” and has promoted conspiracies about Jewish “cabals” that torture children.
+(AP) — Missouri Republican leaders are condemning the winner of a GOP primary for a northwest Missouri seat, saying they didn’t recruit or support the candidate who has said “Hitler was right” and promoted conspiracies about Jewish “cabals” that torture children.

-Steve West, who calls himself Jack Justice on his radio show, won Tuesday’s primary for a Clay County House seat by nearly 25 points over three other candidates.
+Steve West, who also has a YouTube channel and a website where he has expressed homophobia, Islamophobia and racism, won Tuesday’s primary for a Clay County House seat by nearly 25 points over three other candidates, The Kansas City Star reported .

 “Looking back in history, unfortunately, Hitler was right about what was taking place in Germany,” West said on a show on AM radio station KCXL on Jan.
-23, 2017.

-He also has a YouTube channel and a website where he has expressed homophobia, Islamophobia and racism, The Kansas City Star reported .
+23, 2017, under the persona Jack Justice.

 Most Read Nation & World Stories